Waste education

 Reuse - Upcycle into seedling pots

-Toilet paper rolls and egg cartons and are some common everyday items that could be used in the garden.
+Toilet paper rolls and egg cartons are common items that could be re-used in gardening.
 This method for planting seeds can reduce plastic waste and help avoid delicate seedling roots getting tangled by keeping the seedlings separated.

 What you need: